MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

 > [!NOTE]
 > For Mesh TAP participants, we are rolling out the option to choose how you'd like to open Mesh: Use the Mesh app in Teams or the Mesh app for Windows.

-## Join using the Mesh app for Windows
+### Join using the Mesh app for Windows

 In the Mesh app on PC or Quest, you can attend social gatherings, conferences, and all-hands events all within a wide selection of Environments.
-In these events, you can view content, interact with physical objects, and meet or network with your colleagues.s
+In these events, you can view content, interact with physical objects, and meet or network with your colleagues.

 Follow the steps below to see a list of events and join an event.